 - Plan Your Visit: Learn what to expect when you visit us, from overnight stays to preparing for surgery

-At Nemours/Alfred I. duPont Hospital for Children, named one of the best children’s hospitals in the country for Orthopedics by U.S. News & World Report, our Musculoskeletal Tumor Program is one of the top pediatric programs of its kind in the country.
-In fact, our team includes one of the few pediatric orthopedic surgeons specifically trained to care for children with bone and soft tissue tumors.
+At Nemours/Alfred I. duPont Hospital for Children, named one of the best children’s hospitals in the country for orthopedics and cancer care by U.S. News & World Report, our Musculoskeletal Tumor Program is one of the top pediatric programs of its kind in the country.
+In fact, our team includes one of the few pediatric orthopedic surgeons specifically trained to care for bone tumors in children.

 To give your child the best possible treatment, our team approach to treating bone tumors in children brings together specialists from the Department of Orthopedics and several other related specialties, such as Hematology/Oncology.
 Working together, we offer the most comprehensive, compassionate, and effective care for children with pediatric bone tumors.

-Until recently, amputation was typically the only option for malignant (cancerous) tumors affecting the limbs.
+Until recently, amputation was typically the only option for malignant pediatric bone tumors affecting the limbs.
 But, using the latest specialized surgical techniques and recent advances in research, our physicians have found that they can save a child’s limbs in many cases.

 At the duPont Hospital for Children, we have the capability to use growing metal prostheses to replace the cancer affected bone in young children so that the affected limb can grow with the child.
 Following surgery, we work closely with your family and primary care doctor to provide rehabilitation and long-term follow-up care.

-Thanks to our membership in the Children’s Oncology Group (COG — a national cooperative research organization that develops and tests innovative surgical and medical treatments for pediatric and adolescent cancers), we provide kids with the most up-to-date treatments for pediatric bone tumors.
+Thanks to our membership in the Children’s Oncology Group (COG — a national cooperative research organization that develops and tests innovative surgical and medical treatments for pediatric and adolescent cancers), we provide families with the most up-to-date treatments for bone tumors in children.

 At the duPont Hospital for Children we care for: